-Transfer Pricing
+Transfer pricing

-- SEBI's regulations on the REIT and InvIT mandate that all Related Party Transactions should be at arm's length.
-As per the regulations, the definition 'related party' is very wide.
-Furthermore, significant compliance and disclosure requirements have been prescribed for transactions entered with related parties under REIT and InvIT Regulations. - Under SEBI's regulations for REIT, specific guidance for valuation has been provided for Related Party Transactions of purchase or sale of properties.
+SEBI's regulations on the REIT and InvIT mandate that all related party transactions (RPTs) should be at arm's length are in the best interest of the unit holders, consistent with the strategy and investment objectives of an REIT/InvIT.
+As per the regulations, the definition 'related party' is very wide as it includes the definition under the Companies Act, 2013, or under the applicable accounting standard.
+Furthermore, significant compliance and disclosure requirements have been prescribed for transactions entered with related parties under REIT and InvIT Regulations.

+Under SEBI's regulations for REITs, specific guidance for valuation has been provided for RPTs of purchase or sale of properties.
 However, no guidance is available for other transactions, including leasing, remuneration to the manager and pricing of debt or securities.
 In the case of InvITs, no guidance is provided for any category of transactions.
-In this regard, reliance can be placed on the guidance for arm's length pricing from other regulations such as the Indian Income-tax Act, 1961. - Specific certification from a chartered accountant will be required for Related Party Transactions in the event of conflict of interest.
-The disclosure and compliance requirements will require the manager to ensure that all Related Party Transactions are at arm's length and that disclosure-related requirements have been complied with.
+In this regard, reliance can be placed on the guidance for arm's length pricing from other regulations such as the Indian Income-tax Act, 1961, Indian Income-tax Rules, 1962, and the OECD19 transfer pricing guidelines for multinational enterprises and tax administrations.

+The disclosure and compliance requirements will require the manager to ensure that all the RPTs are at arm's length and that disclosure-related requirements have been complied with.
+In the event of a conflict of interest, confirmation from a practicing chartered accountant will be required stating that the RPTs are at an arm 's-length basis.